IntelPython/dpctl/README.md

 ```

 If dpCtl is installed via conda package then it uses DPC++ runtime from `dpcpp_cpp_rt`
-and it is not necessaru to activate oneAPI DPC++ compiler environment.
+and it is not necessary to activate oneAPI DPC++ compiler environment.

 Examples
 ========